 Install the extension, and you are ready to go!

 When we started creating AuthoredUp, we had one goal in mind: To create a LinkedIn post preview tool, that would enable Linkedin content creators to know how their content would look in the LinkedIn feed after publishing.

 However, as we were developing it, we thought:

 Why just make a LinkedIn post preview generator when we can make something much more powerful?
-Something that can bring more impressions and engagement on LinkedIn posts.
+Something that can bring more impressions and engagement to LinkedIn posts.
 Something that generates real results from LinkedIn content creation.